People and Titles

 ACADEMIC AND ADMINISTRATIVE TITLES

 Capitalize a formal title when it precedes a name (Dean John Jones; Professor of Biology James Smith; Chancellor John Sharp).
-Lowercase a formal title after a name (John Jones, dean of the School of Medicine; James Smith, a professor of biology).
+Lowercase a formal title after a name (John Jones, dean of the College of Medicine; James Smith, a professor of biology).
 One exception: Capitalize a named professorship both before and after a name (Distinguished University Professor of Biology James Smith; James Smith, Distinguished University Professor of Biology).
 However, do not capitalize “emeritus.”

-Clinical titles should be listed after the Texas A&M-affiliated title (Tim Boone, vice dean of the Texas A&M School of Medicine in Houston and chair of the Department of Urology for Houston Methodist Hospital).
+Clinical titles should be listed after the Texas A&M-affiliated title (Tim Boone, vice dean of the Texas A&M College of Medicine in Houston and chair of the Department of Urology for Houston Methodist Hospital).

 ACADEMIC DEGREES AND CREDENTIALS